bethanrv/git-dashboard/readme.md

 ## 📝 To-Do List:
 - [ ] Configurable Depth: Add setting to control how deep the script scans for .git folders.
-- [ ] GitHub Integration: Display requested reviews and open PR count.
-  - [ ] GitHub Sign In: UI and funcitons to sign into git.
 - [ ] Clone Button: Add a UI element to clone a new repo directly into the base path.